AZRehkopf/simple-rss/README.md

 # simple-rss

-Accesses RSS feeds and saves useful data as JSON
+Accesses RSS feeds and renders the feed on a local webpage.